 The CngKey class is used for a variety of additional operations, including opening, creating, deleting, and exporting keys.
 It also provides access to the underlying key handle to use when calling native functions directly.

-The .NET Framework 3.5 also includes a variety of supporting CNG classes, such as the following:
+.NET also includes a variety of supporting CNG classes, such as the following:

 CngProvider maintains a key storage provider.